KiveoX/KiveoX-For-Future/README.md

 This project and its code may not be copied, modified, redistributed, or used without permission.

+0.1.0 - Added Pictures and Logos / Brands.
 0.0.8 - Removed duplicate V-Line section and added detail views.
 0.0.7 - Added KiveoX homepage visuals and asset structure.
 0.0.6 - Importing Images.